 When to seek help:

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
-Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.
+Schedule a consultation with our team today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.

 Have more questions?
 Let us know by sending an email to: questions@legallotus.legal and we will do our best to develop content to provide you with direction and insight!